solo-io/ecs-mcdemo/README.md

 - `profile=ambient`: Specifies that we want to install Istio in Ambient mode.
 - `meshConfig.accessLogFile`: Logs all traffic for debugging purposes.
 - `dnsCapture=true`: Ensures that DNS traffic is captured by Ambient ztunnels.
-- `autoscaleEnabled=false`: Disables autoscaling for the control plane (Pilot).
-- `pilot.image`: Uses a custom image for the Istio control plane, tailored for ECS.

 ## Create the ECS Task Role